BarryCarlyon/insomna-twitch-extension-barrycarlyon/README.md

 }
 ```

+A `version` isn't required, just make sure to specify a `version` as dictated by the Twitch Documentation for the relevant endpoints, either in the query parameters or JSON body depending on the endpoint.

 Please ensure that `owner_id` is expressed as a `string` otherwise the generated JWT's will not be valid.

 The plugin will not fix this for you to ensure that you don't make the same mistake when moving to production code.
 So for example: